beginner46/beginner46.github.io/index.md

 @@col-12,col-lg-8,about

 \begin{biography}{resume=""}
+  Currently, I am a postgraduate student studying Physics at the University of Cambridge.
 I earned a Bachelor's degree in Electrical Engineering and Computer Science from [IISER Bhopal](https://iiserb.ac.in) in 2023.
-During my time at IISERB, I developed a strong academic interest in the intersection of _physics_ and _computer science_.
-As a result I enjoy working on computational problems in _statistical physics_ and the development of open source software aimed at research in this domain.
+An interest in physics and a professional degree in computer science have led me to explore and enjoy the intersection of both of these domains.
+At present, I believe I enjoy working on theoretical problems in _statistical physics_ and _quantum many body physics_ as well as the development of scientific software aimed at research in this domain.

   A few interesting projects that I am working on or have got to work on in the past are:
   - Dynamics of quantum traverse field Ising model in the scheme of perturbative renormalization group.